51 cool things to know about Super Bowl LI

-(CNN)The Super Bowl, aka your best yearly excuse to crush a six pack on a Sunday night, is just days away!
+(CNN)The Super Bowl, aka your best yearly excuse to crush a six-pack on a Sunday night, is just one day away!

 You already know the basics: The Atlanta Falcons and quarterback Matt Ryan will take on the New England Patriots and quarterback Tom Brady in a battle between North and South; veterans and Super Bowl neophytes.

-For all the nitty gritty gameday details, consult the handy box below.
+For all the nitty-gritty game-day details, consult the handy box below.
 For 51 completely random and mildly interesting facts you can use to annoy people at your Super Bowl gathering, just read on.

 Super Bowl LI